 Shared Savings Program - a program in which UnitedHealthcare may obtain a discount to a non-Network provider's billed charges.
 This discount is usually based on a schedule previously agreed to by the non-Network provider.
 When this happens, you may experience lower out-of-pocket amounts.
-Plan coinsurance and deductibles would still apply to the reduced charge.
-Sometimes Plan provisions or administrative practices conflict with the scheduled rate, and a different rate is determined by UnitedHealthcare.
-In this case the non-Network provider may bill you for the difference between the billed amount and the rate determined by UnitedHealthcare.
-If this happens you should call the number on your ID Card.
-Shared Savings Program providers are not Network providers and are not credentialed by UnitedHealthcare.
+Plan coinsurance and any applicable deductible would still apply to the reduced charge.
+Sometimes Plan provisions or administrative practices supersede the scheduled rate, and a different rate is determined by UnitedHealthcare.
+This means, when contractually permitted, the Plan may pay the lesser of the Shared Savings